Photos on this page: Iceland during the 21st Nordic Demographic Symposium 2019

 Course leader.
 This course is an introduction to event-history analysis (also known as survival analysis, hazard regression, intensity regression, or duration data analysis).
 This course covers univariate and basic multivariate (regression) methods for analysis of longitudinal data, as well as the data management skills specific to event-history analysis in Stata.

 Lecturer.
-This course aims to familiarize students with the three main population processes – fertility, mortality and migration – by focusing on population developments in Sweden and Europe from the end of the 1800s onwards, with some attention to the major population trends and issues in poorer countries
+This course aims to familiarize students with the three main population processes – fertility, mortality and migration – by focusing on population developments in Sweden and Europe from the end of the 1800s onward, with some attention to the major population trends and issues in poorer countries

 Quantitative Methods in the social Sciences 1

 Course leader.
 The objective of this course is to provide a comprehensive introduction to regression analysis and its uses and limitations.
-Within these topics, we discuss confounding and indirect effects, interaction effects, variable transformations, outliers, heteroscedasticity, and multicollinearity.
+Within these topics, we discuss confounding and indirect effects, interaction effects, variable transformations, outliers, heteroscedasticity, and multi-collinearity.

 My Past courses